danelahman/tempore-lang/README.md

   `l >= m` (interval containment); `(0, 0)` is the minimum.
 See [`examples/time_intervals.tpe`](examples/time_intervals.tpe).

-Three grade computations by the *timed traces* they may exhibit.
-A timed trace is one run of a computation, an alternation of operation events and positive
+All three variants of time bounds are inclusive on the values they carry, e.g., while intervals are written as `(n,m)`, they should be read as `[n,m]`.
+This is to avoid the proliferation of rectangular brackets in modal types' grades.

-delays: `Read; 3; Send` performs `Read`, waits three ticks, and performs `Send`.
+Three monoids grade resources and computations by the *timed traces* they may exhibit.
+A timed trace is one run of a computation, an alternation of operation events and positive delays: `Read; 3; Send` performs `Read`, waits three ticks, and performs `Send`.
+A grade built from traces is a non-empty finite set of runs, the alternatives a computation may exhibit, `{Read; 3; Send | Send;
-A grade is a non-empty finite set of runs, the alternatives a computation may exhibit, written `{Read; 3; Send | Send; Send}`; grades multiply by the (non-commutative) language product.
+Send}`; grades multiply by the (non-commutative) language product.
 An integer `n` abbreviates `{n}`, so the zero grade is `{0}`.
-The orders trade time against operations through the runtime bounds `within (lo, hi)` every atomic operation declares under these monoids (see below).
+The orders trade time against operations through the runtime bounds `within (lo, hi)` every atomic operation (one whose trace is its own name) declares under these monoids (see below).

 - **`traces-lower-bound`** — the runs a computation must *cover*. `rho` is a sub-grade of `rho'` when every run of `rho` covers some run of `rho'`: